MOST BEAUTIFUL PLACES TO VISIT IN LAKE GARDA

 Despite its size, it is not only great to stay here, but this is also one of the best places to stay in Lake Garda.

-Probably one of the best places to visit in Lake Garda – and a tourist hotspot – is Sirmione on the southern shores of Lake Garda.
+It is probably one of the best places to visit in Lake Garda – and a tourist hotspot – in Sirmione on Lake Garda’s southern shores.
 The peninsula is also a perfect base for those who like to visit Milano or Verona.

 Stroll the old town of Sirmione and enjoy the flower-power here.
-The old town is really lovely and the flowers just add so much beauty to it.
+The old town is charming, and the flowers add so much beauty to it.

 It is definitely bigger than Limone and has more shops, restaurants, and crowds(!).